Designing for Healthy Aging: Crafting Inclusive Digital Experiences for Seniors

 Features of successful hospital website design

-Now that you better understand what your audience wants to see from your hospital website, let’s explore the specific features your site should have to fulfill their needs.
+Now that you better understand what your audience wants to see from your hospital website, let’s summarize the specific features your site should have to fulfill their needs.
 Successful hospital websites have the following elements:

 • Information about location, parking, and other logistics